 Children's learning and development

-The provision for children's development and learning is guided by The Early Years Foundation Stage (DfE 2012, revised 2014).
+The provision for children's development and learning is guided by The Early Years Foundation Stage DfE 2021.
 Our provision reflects the four guiding themes and principles of the Early Years Foundation Stage.

 A Unique Child